 The Smeg BLF01 is a full-size blender with an attractive '50s-style design.
-Although its motor body is aluminum, it doesn't feel well-built as it has a cheap-feeling plastic gear and a loose-fitting gasket around the blade assembly.
-It can make a decent smoothie and snow-like crushed ice, but with thicker mixtures, the blades tend to push the ingredients to the sides of the jar where they get stuck.
+It performs well for most recipes but is not well-built, with cheap-feeling plastic gears and a loose-fitting gasket around the blade assembly.
 The jar and two-part lid are dishwasher-safe, which is nice, but the removable blade assembly needs to be cleaned by hand.

-Note: During testing, our blender's jar consistently leaked liquid onto and through the motor base.
-While this may not affect every unit, there are a few reports online from users who say they had the same issue.
+Note: Our blender's jar consistently leaks liquid onto and through the motor base.
+While this may not affect every unit, a few reports online from users say they had the same issue.
 If you have this blender, please let us know your experience in the discussions.

-The Smeg BLF01 is good for ice crushing.
-With its pulse mode, it's able to break ice cubes down into snow-like crushed ice.
+The Smeg BLF01 is good for crushing ice.
+With its pulse mode, it can break ice cubes down into snow-like crushed ice.
 Unfortunately, the 'Ice Crush' mode doesn't work very well.
-It takes longer to crush ice than some more powerful, better-built blenders, and some of its parts feel very flimsy and cheap, so it's not a great option if you make a lot of crushed ice and want something durable.
+It takes longer to crush ice than some more powerful, better-built blenders, and some of its parts feel flimsy and cheap, so it's not a great option if you make a lot of crushed ice and want something durable.